bajicv/popgen_intro/docs/01_background.md

 <center>
 ![races vs reality](https://i0.wp.com/sitn.hms.harvard.edu/wp-content/uploads/2017/04/Fig1-raceConception-2.png){width=60%}
-</center>

-"Race" cannot be biologically defined due to genetic variation among human individuals and populations.
-(A) The old concept of the "five races:" African, Asian, European, Native American, and Oceanian.
+_"Race" cannot be biologically defined due to genetic variation among human individuals and populations._
+<br />_**A)** The old concept of the "five races:" African, Asian, European, Native American, and Oceanian.
 According to this view, variation between the races is large, and thus, the each race is a separate category.
-Additionally, individual races are thought to have a relatively uniform genetic identity.
-(B) Actual genetic variation in humans.
+Additionally, individual races are thought to have a relatively uniform genetic identity._
+<br />_**B)** Actual genetic variation in humans.
 Human populations do roughly cluster into geographical regions.
 However, variation between different regions is small, thus blurring the lines between populations.
-Furthermore, variation within a single region is large, and there is no uniform identity (See [source blog](https://sitn.hms.harvard.edu/flash/2017/science-genetics-reshaping-race-debate-21st-century/) for more information).
+Furthermore, variation within a single region is large, and there is no uniform identity
+<br />(See [source blog](https://sitn.hms.harvard.edu/flash/2017/science-genetics-reshaping-race-debate-21st-century/) for more information)._

+</center>

 !!! tip "Benefits from genetic diversity studies"
     * Increased understanding of genetic history and relationships